The Wrong Way to Use Healing Magic: Characters

-A Blue Grizzly, a bear-like creature with blue fur, that Usato adopted as a cub after he was orphaned and gave him his name.
-Rose permitted him to stay at the Team's residence, and he is officially considered the "property" of the Rescue Team.
-Blurin is affectionate towards Usato and originally allowed only him to pet him, though he later allows Aruku (anyone else gets their hand forcefully slapped away, as both Inukami and Ururu learned); during their stay in Luqvist, Amako helps look after him, and by Chapter 32 of the manga, he allows her to ride on his back in an emergency.
-He accompanies Usato when he and the Heroes depart on King Lloyd's ambassadorial mission, and, with his intelligence, speed and strength, proves himself to be a powerful ally in battle despite being a cub.
+A Blue Grizzly, a bear-like creature, with blue fur that, Usato adopted as a cub after he was orphaned and gave him his name.
+Rose permitted him to stay at the Team's residence and he is officially considered the "property" of the Rescue Team.
+Blurin is affectionate towards Usato and originally, allowed only him to pet him, although he later, allows Aruku, anyone else gets their hand forcefully slapped away, as both Inukami and Ururu learned, during their stay in Luqvist, Amako helps look after him and, by Chapter 32 of the manga, he, allows her to ride on his back in an emergency.
+He accompanies Usato, when he and the Heroes depart on King Lloyd's ambassadorial mission and, with his intelligence, speed and strength, proves himself to be an exceptionally powerful ally in battle, despite being a cub.